Table of Contents

 The Electrolytes and Fluid Balance

-- Bicarbonate and Chloride: These help maintain your body’s pH balance (the acid-base levels in your blood).
+- Bicarbonate and Chloride: Maintain your body’s pH balance.

 Blood Sugar and Proteins

-- Glucose: This is your primary energy source.
-Consistently high levels can indicate diabetes or pre-diabetes.
+- Glucose: High levels can indicate diabetes or pre-diabetes.

 Indirect Links: When a CMP Hints at Thyroid Issues